kyg0910/kyg0910.github.io/_pages/publications.md

 [W2] Yang B., **Kim, Y.-G.**, and Wang Y. Representation learning for optimizing individualized treatment decisions.
 Work in progress
 * This work was selected as the Runner-up in the student paper competition for the Statistics in Imaging Section of the ASA.

-[W3] Yu, W., Qu, G., **Kim, Y.-G.**, Xu, L., and Zhang, A (2025).
-A Novel GNN Framework Integrating Neuroimaging and Behavioral Information to Understand Adolescent Psychiatric Disorders (Submitted to MIDL 2025)